-When your child brings home a test, talk first about what they did well instead of focusing on mistakes.
-Then ask them what they think they could do to improve.
-Have suggestions ready if they ask you what they could do better.
+Look at things that your child does well.
+For example, when your child brings home a test, talk first about what they did well instead of focusing on mistakes.
+Then ask them what they think they could do to do better next time.
+Have suggestions ready if they ask you.

 Author: Mental Health Screening & Early Identification, Alberta Health Services